Skip to main content

 1

-Alice creates delegation for Bob
+Alice creates a delegation for Bob

 // Alice's client